 - Explain to the reporting party the College’s Policy prohibiting retaliation;

 - Notify the reporting party of the right to be accompanied to any meeting by an advisor of choice;

 - Assess whether the reported conduct appears to be part of a pattern of conduct by the Respondent;

 - Determine the respective ages of the reporting party and Respondent, and if one is a minor, make the appropriate notifications under California’s child abuse and neglect reporting requirements; and

 - If the conduct is potentially criminal in nature, enter non-identifying information about the report into the College’s daily crime log.

 The scope and timing of further action will depend upon a number of factors, including but not limited to whether the reporting party is willing to participate in an investigation; whether the reporting party requests anonymity or confidentiality; and whether the College has an obligation to proceed with an investigation based on concerns for the safety of the broader HMC community, irrespective of the reporting party’s wishes.

 F. Initial Assessment Outcomes

 - No Action: For the College to take action in response to a report there must be sufficient information to believe that a Policy violation may have occurred, and that the Respondent may be responsible.
-The Title IX Coordinator may decline to take further action when insufficient information exists to move forward, or when the alleged misconduct, even if proven, would not be a violation of this Policy.
+The Title IX Coordinator may, in consultation with and the agreement of appropriate administrators, decline to take further action when insufficient information exists to move forward, or when the alleged misconduct, even if proven, would not be a violation of this Policy.

 - Formal Complaint Resolution: The Title IX Coordinator may determine that there is reasonable information to suggest that a policy violation may have occurred, and that the matter will proceed through the Formal Complaint Resolution process.
 Formal Complaint Resolution involves an investigation, a determination, and, if applicable, the imposition of sanctions.